of securities1 granted under the arrangement during the applicable fiscal year

 Invitation for Discussion:

-If you would like to discuss this new rule and its potential impact on your company, or if you would like to discuss any other Canadian securities law matter, please do not hesitate to contact one of the lawyers in the business law group at Shea Nerland LLP.
+If you would like to discuss this proposed rule and its potential impact on your company, or if you would like to discuss any other Canadian securities law matter, please do not hesitate to contact one of the lawyers in the business law group at Shea Nerland LLP.

-Disclaimer: Note that the foregoing is for general discussion purposes only and should not be construed as legal advice to any one person or company.
+Note that the foregoing is for general discussion purposes only and should not be construed as legal advice to any one person or company.
 If the issues discussed herein affect you or your company, you are encouraged to seek proper legal advice.